Introduction

 Can I paint Hardie Board without priming it first?

-No—always prime Hardie Board before painting to ensure better adhesion and longevity of the paint.
+It’s important to always prime Hardie Board before painting to achieve better adhesion and ensure the paint lasts longer.

 How long should I wait after priming before painting?